 Oh, the bittersweet reality of baby growth spurts.
 One day she’s full of gummy smiles, the next day she’s breaking her first tooth.
 One day she’s exclusively breastfeeding, the next day she’s eating solids like a champ.

-But sometimes, your little one can go through a concentrated and intense progression in something called baby growth spurts.
-While they can be exhausting and disorienting for both baby and parents, mercifully, they’re usually short in duration.
+While they can be exhausting and disorienting for both baby and parents, mercifully, baby growth spurts are usually short in duration.
 The key is to know what to expect so you aren’t caught off guard!
-In this post, we’ll unpack baby growth spurts so you and baby can handle with relative grace and ease.
+Here’s what you need to know, so you and baby can handle a growth spurt with relative grace and ease.

-In the first year of life, your baby will gain, on average, three times her birth weight and between eight and ten inches in length.
+In the first year of life, your baby will gain, on average, three times her birth weight and between eight to ten inches in length.

 In general, baby growth spurts occur around the following times: